discordjs/guide/guide/slash-commands/autocomplete.md

 ## Enabling autocomplete

-To use autocomplete with your commands, *instead* of listing static choices, the option must be set to use autocompletion using <DocsLink section="builders" path="class/SlashCommandStringOption?scrollTo=setAutocomplete" type="method" />:
+To use autocomplete with your commands, *instead* of listing static choices, the option must be set to use autocompletion using <DocsLink section="builders" path="SlashCommandStringOption:Class#setAutocomplete" type="method" />:

 ```js {9}
 const { SlashCommandBuilder } = require('discord.js');